-River Forest's green team of volunteers is looking to set an ambitious strategic work plan once it gets up and running as an official village commission after May 1.
+River Forest’s green team of volunteers is looking to set an ambitious strategic work plan now that it’s up and running as an official village commission.

 Seven residents were named April 24 to serve on the new River Forest Sustainability Commission.
 Kathleen Brennan, Sue Crothers and Julie Moller, prominent local environmentalists and members of the former Sustainability Committee, will serve on it, with Brennan appointed as chair.